CezarFelipe/treelogy-sso/sso-wso2-server/bin/README.txt

     - A simple text file used for storing the Carbon kernel version

 10. carbondump.sh & carbondump.bat - Carbondump is a tool for collecting all the necessary data from a running Carbon instance at the time of an error.
 The carbondump generates a zip archive with the collected data, which can be used to analyze your system and determine the problem which caused the error.

+11. forgetme.sh & forgetme.bat - Forgetme is a tool to anonymize deleted user information from metadata tables and log files.
+This tool will replace the given user name with a given or random pseudonym.